Europeans reimpose restrictions as omicron sweeps continent - NewsBreak

 Britain and other nations are also accelerating the pace of booster shots after early data showed that two doses of vaccine were less effective against the omicron variant.
 Shopping centers, cathedrals and soccer stadiums in Britain have been converted into mass vaccination centers.

-During a visit to a mass vaccination pop-up clinic at London soccer team Chelsea’s stadium on Saturday, Mayor Sadiq Khan said the running of public services could be impeded by the rapidly spreading variant.
+During a visit to a mass vaccination pop-up clinic at London soccer team Chelsea’s stadium on Saturday, Khan said the running of public services could be impeded by the rapidly spreading variant.

 Omicron is now the dominant coronavirus variant in London and efforts were being stepped up to reach people who haven’t yet been vaccinated or boosted.